Okanagan school districts receive thousands for trades programs - Kelowna Capital News

 “We value the tradespeople who work hard every day to keep our lights on, our homes warm and our cars running.
 These new programs will open pathways to opportunity for young people who wish to pursue their dream careers in the trades, while also ensuring employers have access to an industry-ready labour force to continue building the best B.C.”

-According to the 2018 Labour Market Outlook, it projected nearly 71,000 trades job would opening in the province over the next ten years and skilled workers, including millwrights, heavy-duty mechanics and carpenters would be in high demand.
+According to the 2018 Labour Market Outlook, it projected nearly 71,000 trades job would open in the province over the next 10 years and skilled workers, including millwrights, heavy-duty mechanics and carpenters would be in high demand.

 To report a typo, email: